The Homeless Education Program

-To ensure that homeless children and youth have access to a free, appropriate public education, comparable to that provided to the children of any Arizona resident and consistent with Arizona’s mandatory school attendance laws.
+The mission of the Homeless Education Program is to ensure that homeless children and youth have access to a free, appropriate public education, comparable to that provided to the children of any Arizona resident and consistent with Arizona’s mandatory school attendance laws.

 Subtitle B of Title VII of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
-11431 et seq.) is included in the Every Student Succeeds Act of 2015.
+11431 et seq.) is included in the Every Student Succeeds Act (ESSA) of 2015.
 The reauthorization requires that children and youths experiencing homelessness are immediately enrolled in school and have educational opportunities equal to those of their non-homeless peers.
 The statute requires every public school district and charter holder to designate a Homeless Liaison to ensure that homeless students are identified and their needs are being met.